ashchan/flight-setup/Controllers/VKB_MCG_Ultimate/README.md

 ## Foldable Trigger

 Note: foldable trigger is actually an axis which has the get calibrated in order to work properly.
-When calibrating, be sure to move it from safe (top) to fully triggered (bottom).
+When calibrating, with the trigger at fold down position, start calibrating, then be sure to move it from safe (top) to fully triggered (bottom).

 1. Go to Profile/Axes/Axes2Buttons.
 1. Check the `Enable MCG PRO Trigger` checkbox.